-1. Individualized and group instruction in mathematics, reading, and writing for students at all levels.

-2. Tutorial services, academic intervention, and immediate drop-in assistance for students at all levels.
+- 1. Individualized and group instruction in mathematics, reading, and writing for students at all levels. - 2.
+Tutorial services, academic intervention, and immediate drop-in assistance for students at all levels.
 The regular staff of the Center, certified tutors, and volunteers work with individuals needing help, both on a drop-in and appointment basis.
-The staff also maintains a shelf of free materials addressing specific problems, such as procedures for writing essays and term papers, punctuation reviews, and other useful materials.

-3. Learning Labs : Learning Labs offer individualized instruction in the areas of mathematics, reading, writing, vocabulary development, and college study methods.
+The staff also maintains a shelf of free materials addressing specific problems, such as procedures for writing essays and term papers, punctuation reviews, and other useful materials. - 3.
+Learning Labs: Learning Labs offer individualized instruction in the areas of mathematics, reading, writing, vocabulary development, and college study methods.
 Students lacking basic skills in any or all of these areas are enrolled in order to achieve competency.
-The LAC provides basic skills introduction through the state-of-the-art computerized PLATO system.
+Rosetta Stone is available to English Language Learners (ELL) and for those wanting to learn Spanish.
+The LAC provides basic skills instruction through state-of-the- art multimedia systems, and content specific labs offered on an as-needed-basis.